Do you want to have your Plastic Surgery in Spain?

 When considering Plastic Surgery in Spain, it is especially important to make your decisions carefully.
-The following Medical Travel Guide is based on the one created by the International Society of Aesthetic Plastic Surgery (ISAPS) to promote the safety of people considering cosmetic surgery outside of their home countries.
+I’ve created a simple Medical Travel Guide (based on the one by the International Society of Aesthetic Plastic Surgery – ISAPS) to promote the safety of people considering cosmetic surgery in Spain.

 Dr. Patricia Gutierrez Ontalvilla